Code-Institute-Submissions/latinmix-fitness/README.md

 - **Classes** Home page feature: 4 images are displayed to link to the Class page.
    On mobile they are stacked with the text and button visible.
    On tablet they are 2 side by side with the text and button visible.
    On web they are displayed 4 in line and text is invisible.
-On hover, the text and button becomes visible.
+On hover, the text and button become visible.

 - **Plans** Home page feature: blinking affordable price, small assuring paragraph for the customers and a call to action button linking to the **Plans** page.

-- **Gallery** Home page feature: small gallery with five pictures thumbnail that can be clicked and full size is shown on modal.
-Modal also allows for sliding trought the images.
+- **Gallery** Home page feature: small gallery with five pictures thumbnail that can be clicked, and full size is shown on modal.
+Modal also allows for sliding through the images.
    On mobile, the images are stacked.
    On tablet, the images are on 2 or 3 rows.
    On desktop, the images are in line.

-- **Contact** Home page and Contact page feature: small section with business adress and embedded Google Maps.
+- **Contact** Home page and Contact page feature: small section with business address and embedded Google Maps.

 - **Contact Forms** Contact page feature: two forms are available on the contact page.
-One is for miscellanious queries and the second is an option to subscribe for the Newsletter.
+One is for miscellaneous queries and the second is an option to subscribe for the Newsletter.
 All fields are required on both forms.

 - **Plan Options** Plans page feature: the three available options will appear one after another once the page is loaded.
 The button at the bottom of the page will re-direct to the "Contact" page.

-- **Video** Classes page feature: the embedded Youube video is available on each Class page which the user can interact as wishes.
+- **Video** Classes page feature: the embedded Youtube video is available on each Class page which the user can interact as wishes.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.